timrockefeller/EECS3221_Porject2/README.md

 ## Implementation Details
 The file `driver.c` reads in the schedule of tasks, inserts each task into a linked list, and invokes the process scheduler by calling the `schedule()` function.
 The `schedule()` function executes each task according to the specified scheduling algorithm.
-Tasks selected for execution on the CPU are determined by the pick- `NextTask()` function and are executed by invoking the `run()` function defined in the `CPU.c` file.
+Tasks selected for execution on the CPU are determined by the `pickNextTask()` function and are executed by invoking the `run()` function defined in the `CPU.c` file.
 A `Makefile` is used to determine the specific scheduling algorithm that will be invoked by driver.
 For example, to build the FCFS scheduler, we would enter: